 - Having the 7 day theme park pass also allowed us a fair amount of freedom as to when we attended the theme parks.
 We did not have to do them all close together.

 - Because we got the 7 day theme park pass if the weather was bad on one day it didn’t matter at all.

 - If you are not an RACV member you can also check out Groupon or Webjet for Gold Coast deals they may be having on entry prices.
 We know a lot of people that have saved a huge amount of money just by knowing when they are going and keeping an eye out for Gold Coast theme park deals.

-Food is expensive in the theme parks.
+Food is expensive in theme parks.
 If you can take your own then that is a brilliant idea.
-To be honest there where a heap of families that took their own food to all the theme parks that we saw.
+To be honest there were a heap of families that took their own food to all the theme parks that we saw.
 There are lockers that you can store your items in and also areas that if you are lucky enough to snag a spot you can leave it there.
 We did have one spot at Wet ‘n’ Wild where we left our towels and our bag with snacks while we had a go on some of the rides but we had hired a locker for our valuables.

 *We do not recommend that you leave any valuable items in any of the bags if you plan on doing this.
 There are lockers to leave your valuables in and we highly recommend hiring one.

 In the theme parks you can get:

 - Family meal deal for $54.99.
 (This was either 4 burgers with chips and a drink each or 4 small pizzas, garlic bread and 4 small drinks.)